PDrifting/CBookDraft/book.markdown

 1. using a typedef to declare a custom Type Name
 2. declaring a temporary name for a self-referencing struct
 3. implement a very primitive form of a linked list
-4. assiging things to pointers using the address of operator
+4. assigning things to pointers using the address of the operator
 5. setup of function main

 ```C